Software Licensing: Subscription vs Buy Once Software Pricing Models

 There are many benefits to a subscription model, and for many solutions, you can only choose a subscription-based option.
 Advantages include:

-— You’ll always have the latest version of software available.
+— You’ll always have the latest version of the software available.
 Upgrades are included in the monthly or annual cost.
 If you need to have the latest version of your software, this is a huge benefit to subscription licensing. • Flexibility — You can add or move licenses monthly, expanding your business as needed.
 If you only need the software for a short time, this can also be a great way to cut down on costs. • Reduce Capital Expenditures — There’s no expensive up-front cost with a subscription software license.
 You simply pay on a monthly or annual basis, instead of paying hundreds or thousands of dollars for an expensive perpetual license.• Your software stays current

 With all these benefits why would you choose a perpetual license?